-In Mithraism, the mid-winter festivals began with worship of Zervan, whose celebrations ended on December 24.
-The celebrations then transitioned to worship the reborn Zervan as the newborn Mithras, the new Saturn, born on December 25 who brought back the sun after the winter-solstice (Mithras, the Secret God, M.J.
-Vermaseren).
+But the Saturnalia was simply an adaptation of something earlier—Persian Mithraism.
+In Mithraism, the mid-winter festivals began with worship of Zurvan, whose celebrations ended on December 24.
+The celebrations then transitioned to worship the reborn Zurvan as the newborn Mithras, born on December 25, who brought back the sun after the winter solstice (cf. M.J.
+Vermaseren, Mithras, the Secret God, 1963).

 The Romans eagerly adopted Mithraism in the form of the Saturnalia.
 Saturnus, as he was known under the name popularized by the Roman world, was in fact the ancient Persian god Mithra, the reborn Zurvan.
 As the Catholic Encyclopedia records, Emperor Diocletian built a temple to Mithra in Carnuntum, and “the 25 December was observed as his birthday, the natalis invicti, the rebirth of the winter-sun” (“Mithraism”).